francojposa/personal-site/_dev_setup_guides/python_setup_macos.md

 ```

 ### Set Your Global Default Python Version
-Our final Pyenv configuration step!
+The final Pyenv configuration step!
 To make sure you always start a shell session with your preferred default Python version, add this line to your `~/.zshrc`:

 ```
 export PYENV_VERSION=3.8.0